ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-An example of using the reader monad to propagate an environment
+An example of using the Reader monad to propagate an environment
 of type `Int` through a computation.

 ```scala mdoc